Major histocompatibility complex: HLA biology

 The set of alleles that is present in each chromosome is called the MHC haplotype.
 In humans, each HLA allele is named with a number.
 For instance, for a given individual, his haplotype might be HLA-A2, HLA-B5, HLA-DR3, etc...
 Each heterozygous individual will have two MHC haplotypes, one each from the paternal and maternal chromosomes.

 The MHC genes are highly polymorphic; many different alleles exist in the different individuals inside a population.
 The polymorphism is so high, in a mixed population (nonendogamic), no two individuals have exactly the same set of MHC molecules, with the exception of identical twins.

 The polymorphic regions in each allele are located in the region for peptide contact.
 Of all the peptides that could be displayed by MHC, only a subset will bind strongly enough to any given HLA allele, so by carrying two alleles for each gene, each encoding specificity for unique antigens, a much larger set of peptides can be presented.

 On the other hand, inside a population, the presence of many different alleles ensures there will always be an individual with a specific MHC molecule able to load the correct peptide to recognize a specific microbe.
 The evolution of the MHC polymorphism ensures that a population will not succumb to a new pathogen or a mutated one, because at least some individuals will be able to develop an adequate immune response to win over the pathogen.
 The variations in the MHC molecules (responsible for the polymorphism) are the result of the inheritance of different MHC molecules, and they are not induced by recombination, as it is the case for the antigen receptors.

-Because of the high levels of allelic diversity found within its genes, MHC has also attracted the attention of many evolutionary biologists.
+Because of the high levels of allelic diversity found within its genes, MHC has also attracted the attention of many evolutionary biologists, as well as disease specialists.